About

 The Whitestown Fire Department currently staffs two stations 24/7.

-Station 271 (2965 S 575 E) is home to Ladder 271, a quint ladder company, which fills the roles of Engine or Ladder company, depending on the dispatch location.
-In addition, Medic 271 will go in-service at this station later in 2022 as well.
+Station 271 at 2965 South 575 East, is home to Ladder 271, Medic 271 and Grass-Rig 271.
+Ladder 271 is a quint ladder company, which fills the roles of an Engine or Ladder company, depending on the dispatch location.
+Medic 271 delivers paramedic-level advanced life support and transport.
+Grass-Rig 271 is used for response to field and grass fires.

-Station 272 (6800 Indianapolis Rd.) maintains two apparatus.
-Ladder 272, a quint fire apparatus, and Medic 272.
 Station 272 is also home to the WFD headquarters and administrative staff.

 ISO Rating

-The Whitestown Fire Department is recognized by the Insurance Service Office (ISO) as having a public protection classification or a Class 2.
+The Whitestown Fire Department is recognized by the Insurance Service Office (ISO) as having a public protection classification of a Class 2.
 The ISO rates fire departments nationally on a routine basis, classifying them from 1 to 10, with a Class 1 being the best.
 These ratings are then used by insurance companies to set rates, reflecting the fire department’s ability to protect the area.
 This classification puts the WFD in the top 3% of fire departments in the nation and in the top 2% in Indiana.

 Award Winners